 This striking woodpecker occurs in pairs and nests in tree cavities high above the ground.
-It is common in the eastern USA and parts of southern Ontario.
+It is the most common woodpecker in Georgia.

 - Grayish woodpecker with black and white barring above, and red on the top of the head and back of the neck.

 - Forages for seeds, nuts, insects and other food on trunks and branches.